blueleafysky/CloudFinalProject/Testbed/mahimahi/README.md

 * you should now see the below figures, as it attempts to load in the page with 12mbps
 * ![mm-link startup](documentation_screenshots/figure3.png "Title"){:height="50%" width="50%"}
 * ![mm-link startup](documentation_screenshots/figure4.png "Title"){:height="50%" width="50%"}
+* graph interpretation
+	* shaded region is link capacity
+	* on a smaller mbps (3, maybe), the graphing line should split out to red and blue.
+Blue is throughput webervers trying to use on downlink, red is what linkshell allows them to use